CURENT/andes/docs/source/modeling.rst

 Variable, Equation and Address
 ------------------------------
-Subclasses of `VarBase` are value providers and equation providers.
+Subclasses of `BaseVar` are value providers and equation providers.
-Each `VarBase` has member attributes `v` and `e` for variable values and equation values, respectively.
+Each `BaseVar` has member attributes `v` and `e` for variable values and equation values, respectively.
 The initial value of `v` is set by the initialization routine, and the initial value of `e` is set to zero.
 In the process of power flow calculation or time domain simulation, `v` is not directly modifiable by models but rather updated after solving non-linear equations. `e` is updated by the models and summed up before solving equations.

-Each `VarBase` also stores addresses of this variable, for all devices, in its member attribute `a`.
+Each `BaseVar` also stores addresses of this variable, for all devices, in its member attribute `a`.
 The addresses are *0-based* indices into the numerical DAE array, `f` or `g`, based on the variable type.

 For example, `Bus` has ``self.a = Algeb()`` as the voltage phase angle variable.